 Using the framing square, draw the third and fourth cut lines on the pallet parallel to the first two lines.

-Cut an opening in the top pallet for the planter box using a saber saw and following the cut lines.
-Sand the edges of the opening
+Cut an opening in the top pallet for the planter box using a jigsaw and following the cut lines.
+Sand the edges of the opening.

-Stack the pallets bottom to bottom.
+Stack the pallets bottom to bottom, placing the pallet with the planter opening on top.
 Position a mending plate near the outside corners of the pallets and mark holes.
 Drill pilot holes, then use wood screws to attach the plates, securing the pallets together.

 Apply primer to the concrete half-blocks and to the pallets.
 Allow the primer to dry overnight, then apply one or two coats of exterior-grade paint to the blocks and the pallet.
 When dry, place a block under each corner of the pallet to support it.